ashishps1/awesome-low-level-design/solutions/java/src/parkinglot/README.md

 - **ParkingLot:** Main class managing the entire parking lot, floors, and overall operations.
 - **ParkingFloor:** Represents a single floor in the parking lot, manages its spots.
 - **ParkingSpot:** Represents an individual parking spot, knows its type and occupancy.
-- **Ticket:** Represents a parking ticket issued when a vehicle is parked.
+- **Ticket:** Represents a parking parkingTicket issued when a vehicle is parked.
 - **VehicleType (in `vehicletype/`):** Enum or classes for different vehicle types.
 - **Fee Calculation (in `fee/`):** Classes for calculating parking fees based on duration and vehicle type.